Humans,mutant espers, robots and monsters? Awesome.

 Beehive Barrier: Shields which protect the entire party form this effect when activated.

 Bishōnen: Want a male human or male esper character who looks burly or manly?
-Tough luck — all your possible appearance appear impossibly skinny with androgynous faces.
+Tough luck — all your possible appearance choices appear impossibly skinny with androgynous faces.
 Granted, these characters are not quite adults, but a great many teenagers in any country look nothing like this and still look perfectly alright.

 Blood Knight: Repsira, she will award points for fighting while allies have fallen in combat.